-- Cameras should not be used as a revenue generator.
-Compensation paid for an automated traffic law system should be based on its value and not on the amount of revenue it generates nor the number of tickets issued.
-Revenues derived from the automated enforcement program should be used solely to fund highway safety functions. - The implementing jurisdiction should undertake an evaluation of the enforcement program within three years of the program's initiation.
-If reductions in red light running and speeding do not occur, then the program should be terminated.
+- Automated enforcement is not to fully replace traditional law enforcement personnel.
+Automated enforcement is also not to mitigate safety problems caused by deficient road design, construction or maintenance. - Use of automated enforcement should be preceded by a public information campaign.
+The campaign should continue throughout the life of the automated enforcement program. - Automated enforcement programs should strive for substantial transparency, due process and focus on safety impact.
+Program rules, procedures, and outcomes should be clear and publicly available.
+The program administrators should be highly responsive to inquiries from offenders and the public.
+Violations should be reviewed and approved by law enforcement or appropriately trained personnel.
+The program should be advertised by prominent warning signs at automated enforcement locations. - Automated enforcement should not be used as a revenue generator.
+Compensation paid for an automated enforcement system should be based on its value and not on the amount of revenue it generates nor the number of tickets issued.
+Revenues derived from the automated enforcement program should be used solely to fund highway safety functions. - The implementing jurisdiction should collect and analyze safety data about the program on an ongoing basis, carry out regular field equipment reviews, and undertake a comprehensive evaluation of the enforcement program within three years of the program's initiation.
+If positive safety outcomes do not occur, then the program should be terminated.